 About Los Alamitos

 The city of Los Alamitos hosts many fun annual community events.
-The annual Race on the Base takes place on the Joint Forces Training Base and features a reverse triathlon, a 5K and 10K run, a 10K Wheel/Handcycle race, a Walk to Remember, and a Glow In The Dark Fun Run.
-The Joint Forces Training Base also hosts the Annual 4th of July Spectacular.
+There is an annual race event that includes a 5K & 10K plus a glow in the dark run and other activities.
+The Joint Forces Training Base hosts the Annual 4th of July Spectacular.
 Participants can enjoy a day full of fun, games, music, food, and vendors, capped off with a dazzling fireworks show.
 Winter Wonderland at the Plaza is a festive event held at St. Isidore Plaza.
 The activities include snow play, Santa’s Village, musical entertainment, snow sledding, and a tree lighting.
-The city’s newest event, Serve Los Al, partners with nonprofit groups throughout the community such as the Precious Life Shelter, CASA Youth Shelter, Grateful Hearts, St. Isidore, and We Care.
+The city’s event, Serve Los Al, partners with nonprofit groups throughout the community such as the Precious Life Shelter, CASA Youth Shelter, Grateful Hearts, St. Isidore, and We Care.
 With the help of approximately 300 volunteers, the city organizes a variety of service projects to help people and organizations around the community.
 The event takes place in June.

 Los Alamitos History

 The first school in Los Alamitos was built on what is now the corner of Katella and Los Alamitos Boulevard in 1881.
 Field workers were mostly from Mexico, but there was a large population of immigrants who came to the area for work, and to establish farms and businesses of their own.
 By the early 1920s, the population was only around 500, but the population was diverse and included people that were Dutch, Mexican, Portuguese, Italian, Belgian, Irish, German, and French.